Saiuz/lab-chain/README.md

 > admin.peers
 ```

-Do the same for NODE_2, i.e., add the enode of NODE_2 to NODE_1
+Do the same for NODE_1, i.e., add the enode of NODE_1 to NODE_2